Psychedelic/cover/README.md

 ```

 Whenever you push your code using `production` or `main` branches, the above workflow will be triggered.
-If you successfully generated the canister.wasm the [Cover Validation Plugin](./GithubActionPlugin)
+If you successfully generated the canister.wasm the Cover Validation Plugin.
 will call an AWS Lambda Function that will add the validation results to the [Cover canister](https://ic.rocks/principal/iftvq-niaaa-aaaai-qasga-cai)

 ### Build Canister